 Research Laboratory (M6.2)

 If you study a semester abroad, the Research Laboratory is a favourable academic achievement to conduct.
-However, the certificate has still to be issued by an academic supervisor of the School of Engineering at FAU.
+However, the certificate has still to be issued by an academic supervisor of the Faculty of Engineering at FAU.